FokkeB/subset36/README.md

 ### SS36
 This contains the main library and files to create an executable.
-Usage: compile main.cpp.
+Usage: compile main.cpp and its required dependencies.
+Note that telegram.cpp requires c++ 20 or higher because of the use of the population count instruction.
 This yields a command line executable (64-bit Windows executable is included in the folder) with the following command line parameters:

 - -i, --input_filename: read lines with data from the indicated file (UTF-8, no BOM) and convert its contents from shaped data to unshaped data and vice versa.
 This tool automatically determines the used format (base64/hex) and length (short/long).
 Lines must be separated by '\n' ('\r' will be ignored).
 If both the shaped and unshaped data are given on one line (separated by a semicolon), the program will check the correct shaping.
 Comments must be preceded by '#'.
 - -o, --output_filename: write output to this file.